chesterblue/SearchSubdomain/README.md

 The functions which are implemented:
 Brute
 multiple thread
 GUI(could select dictionary which you add by yourself)
+Spider
+DNS resolution API
 ### Usage
 #### cmd\shell:
 `-t domain name of the target website`